 The Ku Klux Klan was formed by a group of Confederate soldiers after their defeat in the Civil War.
 The name derives from the Greek word “kuklos,” meaning “circle."
 It was organized in 1865-66 in Tennessee by six men as a social, fraternal organization.
 Originally, it was not meant to be a hate group.
 As the Klan grew, its ideologies began to shift.
 Its members were bitter about the disenfranchisement of the South in the Reconstruction Era.
 Its members saw enemies in the freed blacks, their allies, and the Republican opposition.

 Bitterness, stewing in an insular, secret society, transformed the small fraternal organization into something far more dangerous.
 The Ku Klux Klan became a secret vigilante group.
 They threatened and enacted violence on their perceived enemies.
-They advocated for white supremacy, intimidated black voters, attempted to suppress their votes.
+They advocated for white supremacy, intimidated black voters, and attempted to suppress their votes.
 They escalated from harassment to arson and murder over a period of five years.

 Before the turn of the 20th century, the movement had largely died off.

 The Second Wave

 The KKK experienced a revitalization credited to the film Birth of a Nation by D. W. Griffith.
 The film was a cinematic masterpiece as far as technique.
 But the narrative of black men as uncontrollable savages was toxic to a culture already racially divided.
 This movie ignited an already-fearful nation.
 Waves of immigration, particularly from Catholic countries, instilled a sense of fear and nationalism in the American subconscious.